SunCCNY/Nanoscopy/2024-OE-Markov-chain-model/README.md

 ## Purpose

-The MATLAB codes, figures, and data movies are developed and used in the manuscript "Markov chain models of emitter activations in single molecule localization microscopy" submitted to Optical Express.
+The MATLAB codes, figures, and data movies are developed, generated and used in the manuscript "Markov chain models of emitter activations in single molecule localization microscopy" submitted to Optical Express.

 ## Run codes